 Only eight players have suited up for more teams than Jokinen did, but the best season of his career was with the Hurricanes, with whom he spent the most time.
 He tallied a career-high 30 goals and 65 points with the Hurricanes in 2009-10, his second of five seasons with the club.

 After the 2017-18 season, in which he was traded four times, Jokinen left to play in Europe, and has continued his career in his home country with Karpat of the Finnish Elite League.
-With 16 points in 23 games this season, the 36-year-old winger is still a steady contributor who brings a wealth of experience to first-place Karpat’s youngsters – one of whom includes 18-year-old forward Tuukka Tieksola, a 2019 Hurricanes draft pick.
+The 37-year-old winger is still a steady contributor who brings a wealth of experience to Karpat’s youngsters – one of whom includes 18-year-old forward Tuukka Tieksola, a 2019 Hurricanes draft pick.

 Alexander Semin had an interesting story arc in his NHL career, one of a dangerous marksman who exploded onto the scene in 2006-07 with the Washington Capitals but fizzled under criticisms of his effort near the end of his NHL career.
 Semin spent seven seasons with the Capitals, enjoying three seasons of 70-plus points – including 40 goals in 2009-10 – often playing on a deadly line with Alex Ovechkin and Nicklas Backstrom.